hashicorp/vault-client-dotnet/docs/System.md

 <a name="wrappingwritelookup"></a>
 # **WrappingWriteLookup**
-> void WrappingWriteLookup (WrappingWriteLookupRequest wrappingWriteLookupRequest)
+> void WrappingWriteLookup (WrappingWriteLookupRequest wrappingWriteLookupRequest, TimeSpan? wrapTTL = null)

 Look up wrapping properties for the given token.